TestCentricity/testcentricity_web/README.md

 ## What's Fixed
+###Version 2.1.5.1

+* Fixed bug in `TestCentricity::WebDriverConnect.set_webdriver_path` method that was failing to set the path to the appropriate chromedriver file for OS X and Windows.

+###Version 2.1.5

+* Fixed Chrome and Firefox support for setting browser language via the `LOCALE` Environment Variable.
+This capability now works for emulated mobile browsers hosted in a local instance of Chrome or Firefox.

 ###Version 2.1.0

 * The `TestCentricity::WebDriverConnect.initialize_web_driver` method now sets the `Environ` object to the correct device connection states for local and